painting above- Why do you seek the living among the dead ©T. Jutsum 2003

 Sanctify this new fire, and grant that in this Paschal feast we may so burn with heavenly desires, that with pure minds we may attain to the festival of everlasting light; through Jesus Christ our Lord.
 Amen.

-The Deacon carries the Paschal Candle in procession, pausing three times and singing or saying
+The Celebrant carries the Paschal Candle in procession, pausing three times and singing or saying

 The light of Christ.